Before you begin

 totrue

-.b.
-If you already have a Kubernetes secret that contains the CA certificate and key for your gateway endpoint, then delete the
+Kubernetes CA certificate secret: If you followed the steps to create a self-signed CA certificate with cert-manager, or you created a Kubernetes secret that contains the CA certificate and key for your gateway endpoint by other means, then delete the

 <gateway group>-<gateway ID>-certs